lnbits/hardware-wallet/README.md

  ## Run from SD Card (air-gapped)
- Note: it is not fully airgapped when other communication mediums are enabled (wifi, bluetooth, serial-port) In order to run from an SD Card one must:
+ **Note**: the device is not fully airgapped when other communication mediums are enabled (wifi, bluetooth, serial-port, etc).

+ In order to run from an SD Card one must:
   - mount the SD Card into a computer
   - create a file named `commands.in.txt` on the top level directory (no parent directory) of the SD Card
   - add the commands to the file.
-See sample files in `examples/sd-card`
+See sample files in [examples/sd-card](https://github.com/lnbits/hardware-wallet/tree/main/examples/sd-card)
   - mount the SD Card into the hardware device
   - reboot the device.
-On reboot the device will detect the `commands.in.txt` on the SD Card and will start executing them
+On reboot the device will detect the `commands.in.txt` on the SD Card and will start executing the commands
   - wait for the device to complete execution
   - mount the SD Card into the computer.
 Two new files should be present:
      - `commands.out.txt` - contains the outputs of the commands.
 Here you will find the relevant data (like the signed PSBT)